varbrad/aoc17-js/README.md

-# AoC 17'
+# Advent of Code 2017

-My Advent of Code 2017 solutions.
+My AoC '17 solutions.
 Written in JavaScript, Python and whatever else I decide to randomly use. http://adventofcode.com

 My solutions will almost certainly not be the most optimized, best practices or